LPWAN compared to WirelessHART

 To cope with the smaller range while still limiting the number of gateways and to improve network reliability, WirelessHART uses a multi-hop mesh network, whereas LPWAN uses a star or star-of-stars network.

 A mesh network routes data over neighboring devices to reach a gateway, which significantly increases battery usage for devices in a WirelessHART network.

 Mesh networks require constant synchronization between the nodes to ensure correct timing and routing and need a central network manager which adds complexity and cost to the implementation of WirelessHART.
 An LPWAN network on the other hand is asynchronous which is less complex but is not able to give hard real-time or throughput guarantees.

 Energy consumption is higher for WirelessHART compared to LPWAN devices and to meet the industry standards related to battery lifetime, the WirelessHART transmitters need large batteries resulting in large and costly devices.
 The transmitter is often separated from the measurement devices, whereas IoT devices generally consist of the sensor, battery and radio transmitter in one, which reduces the cost of devices significantly.

 IoT is inherently an ecosystem where no single technology alone can provide a complete solution.
 Interoperability between devices of different vendors and even different network protocols function within one IIoT platform.

 In today’s short-range networks there are a few dominant players were a system is often built up using one brand.

-To summarize WirelessHART is ideal for low latency and continuous measurements whereas LPWAN is ideal for scalability, low cost and volume.
+To summarise WirelessHART is ideal for low latency and continuous measurements whereas LPWAN is ideal for scalability, low cost and volume.
 Both are part of the continuous efforts to increase automation and will increase safety and efficiency on the long term, serving different application needs.